tanfwong/sdr_notes/_sources/ch3/multirate.md

   by using the frequency-domain overlap-save algorithm in lieu of time-domain convolution.

 * The class `FilterOverlapAdd` in [`filters.cpp`](code:filters_cpp)
-   provides an example for a direct multi-rate implementation of the overlap-save algorithm.
-To use the multi-rate implementation:
+   provides an example for a direct multi-rate frequency-domain implementation of the overlap-save algorithm.
+To use the multi-rate
+   implementation:
    1. Instantiate a `FilterOverlapSave` object using the multi-rate constructor:
       ```c++
       // Construct single-rate OverlapSave filter object